Imatra Electricity Substation

-The project is composed of a substation building and an array of five landscape electricity pylons and terminals, set in and around the national landscape of Imatrankoski rapids.
-The building and the terminals are situated next to the Imatra hydropower plant, built during the 1920s, and the starting point of the Rautarouva national power grid from the same period.
+The project is composed of an electricity substation building and five transmission towers and terminals, set in the national landscape of Imatrankoski rapids.
+The substation is close to the Imatra hydropower plant from the 1920s and the origin point of Finland’s first main power grid from the same period.
 The historical significance of the area was the reason for our client to pursue an exceptional substation facility.

 Location: Imatra, Finland